ryanakuhl/FCC-Insights/README.md

-MOnitors the FCC Filings and alerts the user of relevant new filings.
+Monitors the FCC Filings and alerts the user of relevant new filings.